 Independent Environmental Monitoring Program: SRB Technologies

-Our Independent Environmental Monitoring Program (IEMP) results from 2013, 2014, 2015, 2018, and 2021 are consistent with the results submitted by SRBT, supporting our assessment that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of the SRBT facility are protected and that there are no anticipated health impacts.
+Our IEMP results from 2013, 2014, 2015, 2018, 2021 and 2024 are consistent with the results submitted by SRB Technologies, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of the SRB Technologies site are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Legend